RachBartmoss/T.O.C/README.md

 |`probe_urlscan`|Sends a request to urlscan.io to scan each of the domain, recuperating a list of request IDs (called uuid)|
 |`fetch_urlscan_result`|Fetches the result from urlscan.io using the request ID (uuid) we get from the first function|

+#### Output

+T.O.C outputs all the scan result in the ./results/<domain_name> folder.
+Each tool gets its own output files.
+All of the output files are .txt except for Urlscan which outputs a formatted .html file.

 #### Arguments